 If you have over $25,000 and you have unlimited trades, you technically could day trade with Robinhood.

-They will consider you a pattern day trader if you execute four or more day trades within five business days.
+You are considered a pattern day trader if you execute four or more day trades within five business days.

-If you place your fourth day trade in the five-day window, Robinhood will mark your account for pattern day trading for ninety calendar days.
+If you place your fourth day trade in a five-day window, Robinhood will mark your account for pattern day trading for ninety calendar days.
 This means you won’t be able to place any day trades for ninety days unless you bring your account equity above $25,000.

-Also keep in mind that if you continue to day trade with an account valued below the $25,000, not only will you be flagged as a pattern day trader, but Robinhood will pile more restrictions on your account.
+Also keep in mind that if you continue to day trade with an account valued below $25,000, not only will you be flagged as a pattern day trader, but Robinhood will pile more restrictions on your account.